valyndsilva/food-ordering-app/docs/guide.md

 vercel add env // Using the vercel env command to add an Environment Variable to a Vercel Project.
 Enter the name and value of the variable
 ```

+Add the following environment variables to your project
+ADMIN_USERNAME=
+ADMIN_PASSWORD=
+JWT_SECRET=
+NODE_ENV=

+To add MONGODB_URI= Go to Vercel Dashboard > Choose your project > Settings > Integrations > Browse Marketplace > MongoDb > Add Integration > Choose specific project > Follow steps.
+The MONGODB_URI env variable will be automatically added to the Vercel env variables.